komodorio/k9s-RCA/README.md

 ## 🚀 What is this?

 This plugin allows you to seamlessly trigger Komodor's RCA analysis from within K9s without leaving your terminal.
-When you encounter an issue with a pod, deployment, or service, simply select it in K9s and press `Ctrl+R` to start an RCA session.
+When you encounter an issue with a pod, deployment, or service, simply select it in K9s and press `Shift-K` to start an RCA session.

 **Built with Go** - This is a native Go binary that provides fast, reliable RCA triggering with comprehensive error handling and real-time monitoring capabilities.